 The battle of Rio San Gabriel took place near the San Gabriel River about ten miles southeast of Downtown Los Angeles.
 It was a decisive battle resulting in a victory for the United States.

 The Treaty of Guadalupe Hidalgo is signed between the United States and Mexico ending the 1846-1848 Mexican-American War.
 The treaty gives the U.S. ownership of California and other territories.
 All California residents become U.S. citizens.

 Los Angeles is incorporated and California becomes the 30th state.
 Los Angeles conducts a census.
 The population is 1,610.

 St. Vincent's College becomes the first college in Los Angeles.
-It is located downtown across from SI.
-Vincent's Park, now Pershing Square. st. Vincent's College moves to the Westside of Los Angeles and becomes Loyola Marymount University.
+It is located downtown across from St. Vincent's Park, now Pershing Square.
+St. Vincent's College moves to the Westside of Los Angeles and becomes Loyola Marymount University.

 The Farmers and Merchants Bank of Los Angeles becomes the first bank established in Los Angeles.

 Ventura County is created from land that was part of northwest Los Angeles County.

 The University of Southern California (USC) is founded.

 The Los Angeles Times is founded.
 The Southern Pacific Railroad links Los Angeles to the east coast.

 Harvey Wilcox acquires 160 acres west of the Cahuenga Pass which he names Hollywood.
 Santa Monica is incorporated as a city.
 Pasadena is incorporated as city.